Table of Contents

 player.Stop();

-Seek to a specific time point for playback (seek)
+Seeking to specific time point

-For example, seek to play after 5 seconds:
+For example, jump to 5 seconds later:

 player.Seek(player.Time + 5);